CITY OF CHICAGO RULES

 There are two different types of Nameplates, stamps, and plaques, and they serve two purposes — identification and advertisement.

-The most common type of sidewalk marker is stamped into newly poured concrete and becomes an indelible feature of the sidewalk, sharing the same space as children’s footprints and lovers’ inscriptions.
+The most common type of sidewalk marker is stamped into newly poured concrete.
+It becomes an indelible feature of the sidewalk, sharing the same space as children’s footprints and lovers’ inscriptions.

 Brass plaques can be more easily removed from a sidewalk, although they are also most often removed when the sidewalk is reconstructed.
-They do have a better chance at surviving as individual artifacts.
+They do have a better chance of surviving as individual artifacts.